lhj701/Hanjiang_Luo/_pages/about.md

 Hong Kong University of Science and Technology visiting scholars, Ph.D in Computer Science and Engineering from <font color="#48aee" ><b>Ocean University of China</b></font>.
-He is engaged in the research of Internet of Things, Artificial Intelligence, Deep Reinforcement Learning, UAV Intelligent Collaboration, Robot Cluster Collaborative Intelligence, and Marine Internet of Things, etc.
+He is engaged in the research of Internet of Things, Artificial Intelligence, Deep Reinforcement Learning, UAV Intelligent Collaboration, Robot Cluster Collaborative Intelligence, Marine Internet of Things and Large Language Model & Agentic System.
 He has presided one project of the <font color="#48aee" ><b>National Natural Science Foundation of China(General Program)</b></font>, one sub-topic project of the <font color="#48aee" ><b>National Natural Science Foundation of China (Key Program)</b></font>, two projects of the Shandong Provincial Natural Science Foundation,